 As a ceramist and sculptor, I am interested in space and matter.
 I am also interested in sound and

 music.
-Over the last fifteen years I have worked with a range of musicians and multidisciplinary artists.
+Over the last fifteen years I have worked with musicians and multidisciplinary artists.

 I draw inspiration from a fundamental experience: that all forms emerge from a void.
 Just as all pots